hihipy/Excel-VBA-Toolkit/README.md

 7. Press `Alt + Q` to return to Excel.
 8. Press `Alt + F8`, select the macro, and click **Run**.

-> 💡 You can import and use multiple macros in the same workbook.
+> 💡 **Pro Tip:** You can import and use multiple macros in the same workbook.
+For frequently used macros, consider adding them to your Personal Macro Workbook (`PERSONAL.XLSB`) to make them available in all Excel files.

 ---